Projects per year

 Abstract

 To be able to react to interaction ruptures such as errors, a robot needs a way of realizing such a rupture occurred.
-We test whether it is possible to detect interaction ruptures from the user's anonymized speech, posture, and facial features.
-We showcase how to approach this task, presenting a time series classification pipeline that works well with various machine learning models.
+We test whether it is possible to detect interaction ruptures from the user’s anonymized speech, posture, and facial features.
+We showcase how to approach this task, presenting a time series classifcation pipeline that works well with various machine learning models.
 A sliding window is applied to the data and the continuously updated predictions make it suitable for detecting ruptures in real-time.
-Our best model, an ensemble of MiniRocket classifiers, is the winning approach to the ICMI ERR@HRI challenge.
+Our best model, an ensemble of MiniRocket classifers, is the winning approach to the ICMI ERR@HRI challenge.
 A feature importance analysis shows that the model heavily relies on speaker diarization data that indicates who spoke when.
 Posture data, on the other hand, impedes performance.
-Our code is available online (https://github.com/lwachowiak/HRI-Error-Detection-STAI).
+Our code is available online.

 Original language | English |